tariqsheikhsw/Advanced-Networking-on-AWS/Q&A-Topics.md

         Using Route 53 for global traffic management Creating and managing domain registrations

-Task Statement 1.3: Design solutions that integrate load balancing to meet high availability, scalability, and security requirements.
+#### Task Statement 1.3: Design solutions that integrate load balancing to meet high availability, scalability, and security requirements.

-Knowledge of:
+#### Design :

         How load balancing works at layer 3, layer 4, and layer 7 of the OSI model Different types of load balancers and how they meet requirements for network design, high availability, and security